Villa Celimontana

 The Villa Celimontana (previously known as Villa Mattei) is a villa on the Caelian Hill in Rome, best known for its gardens.
 Its grounds cover most of the valley between the Aventine Hill and the Caelian.

 Location

-The Villa Celimontana is situated on the summit of the Celian Hill in the south-east of Rome in the Rione Celio.
+The Villa Celimontana is situated on the summit of the Caelian Hill in the south-east of Rome in the Rione Celio.
 The principal entrance is near the Piazza della Navicella, beside the Basilica Santa Maria in Domnica.
 A secondary entrance is situated on the Clivo di Scauro near the Basilica Santi Giovanni e Paolo.
-The park is a continuation of Baths of Caracalla.
+The park is a continuation of the Baths of Caracalla.